 • Tell me about your parents?
 Your siblings?

 • How was your trip here?
-Is this your first trip to our city?
+Is this your first trip to this city?
 What do you think of the weather?

 • What are your favorite sports teams?